DogeDoge17/transparent-pixel-remover/README.md

 # transparent-pixel-remover
- Removes any pixels that arent fully opaque
+ Removes any pixels that has colour and isn't fully opaque good for removing feathering or something idk fna doesnt support half-transparent pixels and they show up as ugly white blocks and i wrote this just to delete those extra bits

 made for https://github.com/DogeDoge17/TerrariaEpicVerision